-Soft, sugary & ultra chewy; meet your new favorite sugar cookie recipe!
-Hello Sprinkled Sugar Cookies.
-The cookie dough comes together easily and quickly, no chilling time necessary and they bake up beautifully in 10 minutes!
-You can opt to go the traditional route and roll the dough balls in sugar or, you can roll them in sprinkles 🙂
+Soft, buttery & ultra chewy; meet your new favorite sugar cookie recipe!
+I give you, Sprinkled Sugar Cookies!
+These cookies are one of the most popular recipes on this blog; people absolutely love them.
+The cookie dough comes together easily and quickly, with no chilling time necessary.
+They bake up beautifully in 10 minutes!
+You can opt to go the traditional route and roll the dough balls in sugar or, you can roll them in festive sprinkles.

 I used a medium sized cookie scoop which scoops cookie dough balls that are equal to 1 ½ tablespoons.
 For traditional sugar cookies, scoop out a dough ball, roll it in your hands to get a good, circular shape and roll the dough ball around in a small plate of granulated sugar until completely covered.
 I skipped the sugar and wanted to do sprinkles, naturally.
 Now when you place these on your cookie sheet, place them about 2 inches apart.
 This may lead to you having to make smaller batches at the time but it's a small sacrifice to make for presentable looking cookies.
 Perfectionist much?
 Only when it comes to cookies 😉